 o where extra protection is needed above what has been achieved using other noise control measures.

 The risk of occupational noise-induced hearing loss is increased by relying too much on, and improperly using, personal hearing protectors such as ear muffs and plugs.

 According to WHS Regulations, a PCBU must provide audiometric testing for a worker who is carrying out work if they are required to regularly use personal hearing protectors as a control measure for noise that exceeds the exposure standard.

 Audiometric testing must be provided within three months of a worker starting work that exposes them to a risk of work related noise-induced hearing loss.

 Starting the audiometric testing before people are exposed to hazardous noise (such as new starters or those changing jobs) provides a baseline as a reference for future audiometric test results.

 Regular follow-up tests must be carried out at least every two years.
 These should be carried out well into the work shift so that any temporary hearing loss can be identified.

 How Can We Help?

-Anitech Noise Solutions can help you by assessing the noise level in your workplace and we also provide tailored advice on complying with the laws in your state.
+Anitech Audiometric Testing can help you by assessing the noise level in your workplace and we also provide tailored advice on complying with the laws in your state.
 Our consultants are certified OHS professionals who can help with audiometric assessment or hearing tests of the exposed workers.
 Anitech Noise Solutions offers simple, affordable noise compliance solutions based on your requirements.